zhuang-li/FactualSceneGraph/README.md

 The data instances contain identifiers that help determine whether a word in a predicate is a verb, as well as whether it is in the passive tense.
 Additionally, indexes of nodes are included to distinguish between nodes that share the same name.
 ## FACTUAL Scene Graph Parsing Model

 The flan-t5 models are trained and evaluated on the training and test sets of the Random split.
-The SPICE parser is evaluated on the test set of the Random split.
+The SPICE parser is evaluated on the test set of the Random split. (pre-train + fine-tune) means the parser is pre-trained on the 3 million VG instances and fine-tuned on the FACTUAL dataset.

 ### Scene Graph Parsers without node indexes and passive identifiers